lse-my459/lse-my459.github.io/index.md

 40% of the course grade.
 This will be an original analysis of texts using some of the methods covered in class, and may focus on replicating or extending a published work.
-Additional guidelines will be issued about a third of the way through the class.
-The final lab will consist of brief student presentations of their topics.
+Additional guidelines will be issued halfway through the class.

 ### Recommended Texts

-There is no really good single textbook that exists to cover computerized or quantitative text analysis, although Ken Benoit is currently (slowly) writing one, entitled (*The Quantitative Analysis of Textual Data*).
+There is no really good single textbook that exists to cover computerized or quantitative text analysis.
+While not ideally fitting our core purpose, Krippendorf's classic

-While not ideally fitting our core purpose, Krippendorf's classic *Content Analysis* --- just updated --- is a good primer for manual methods of content analysis and coverage of some of the same fundamentals faced in quantitative text analysis.
+*Content Analysis* --- just updated --- is a good primer for manual methods of content analysis and coverage of some of the same fundamentals faced in quantitative text analysis.